chaos-polymtl/lethe/doc/source/examples/dem/packing-in-ball/packing-in-ball.rst

   mpirun -np 8 dem_3d packing_in_ball.prm

 .. note::
 	The parallel simulations are generally faster than simulations on a single process.
 However, to leverage the full performance of a parallel simulation, it should be performed with a load-balancing strategy throughout the simulation.
-Load-balancing is explained in the next example.
+Load-balancing is explained in the `next example <../rotating-drum/rotating-drum.html>`_.

 Results
 ---------